fhnw-imvs/fhnw-digital-signage/frontend/README.md

 # Frontend
 The frontend provides a dashboard to remotely manage display clients.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This part of the application was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts